x265/IFMED/readme.md

 ### Detailed Explanation
 #### Server mode
-Server mode is a machine only doing encoding, before client start, server need to run first and awaiting connection.
+Server mode is when a machine only does encoding.
+Before starting a client, ensure the server is running and awaiting connection.

 FFmpeg:
 ```